 Gluco-Amylase - Breaks down sugars and starches.

-SUGAR & DAIRY ENZYMES:
+SUGAR AND DAIRY REDUCING ENZYMES:

 Lactase - Breaks down the lactose in dairy products into more soluable sugars.